Getting started

 See the Providers reference for full details on each backend.

-Multi-turn REPL
+Multi-turn TUI

 $ core-agent